gnolang/gno/docs/reference/stdlibs/std/chain.md

 ```go
 func PrevRealm() Realm
 ```
-Returns the previous caller realm (can be realm or EOA).
-If caller is am EOA, `pkgpath` will be empty.
+Returns the previous caller realm (can be code or user realm).
+If caller is a user realm, `pkgpath` will be empty.

 #### Usage
 ```go